khilnani/slack-send-app.serverless/README.md

 # Development Status

 It's not done yet.
-Take a look at [slack-send-messages-app.serverless/issues](/khilnani/slack-send-messages-app.serverless/issues)
+Take a look at [slack-send-messages-app.serverless/issues](https://github.com/khilnani/slack-send-messages-app.serverless/issues) and feel free to report any issues you find.

 # Screenshots